karolinasuska/BreakoutGame/README.md

 # 🎮 Breakout Game

-Breakout Game is a classic arcade-style game developed in C++ using the SDL2 library, that challenges players to destroy bricks using a ball and paddle.
+**Breakout Game** is a classic arcade-style game developed in C++ using the **SDL2 library**, that challenges players to destroy bricks using a ball and paddle.
 The game features dynamic levels with varying brick layouts and colors.

 **🚀 Main Features**:
 - Unique brick arrangements and colors for each level.